-I am an intermedia artist, chiefly a filmmaker and writer, with a scholarly background in design, media and cultural studies.
-My research-creation activities usually lie at the juncture of residual and emergent media forms.
-My primary teaching area is Intermedia; I have also taught courses on cultural production and media ethnography, and signs and public lettering.
-My graduate degrees in Communication are from Simon Fraser University and the University of Massachusetts Amherst.
+I am an intermedia artist, filmmaker and writer, with a scholarly background in design, media studies, and cultural studies.
+My research-creation activities are often located at the juncture of residual and emergent media forms.
+My primary teaching area is Intermedia.
+I have also taught courses on cultural production and media ethnography; counter-archives and residual media production; and, cities, signs and pandemics.
+My graduate degrees in Communication are from Simon Fraser University (MA) and the University of Massachusetts Amherst (PhD).

 Dr. Jacqueline Wallace (2009-2014).
 Women’s Creative Labour: DIY networks and the indie crafts movement.

 Dr. Mélanie Hogan (2008-2012).
 Crashing the Archive: A Research-Creation Intervention into the SAW Video Mediatheque [research-creation]

 MA students (current/recent)

 Jaëlle Dutremble-Rivet (2017-2019).
 Parlons Montréal: Exploring Young Montrealers’ Linguistic Identity. [research-creation]

 Michael Iantorno (2017 - 2019).
 Sub-Versions: Investigating Videogame Hacking Practices and Subcultures.